Cataloging (library science): Criticism

-Sanford Berman, former Head Cataloger of the Hennepin County Library in Minnetonka, Minnesota, has been a leading critic of biased headings in the Library of Congress Subject Headings.
-Berman's 1971 publication Prejudices and Antipathies: A Tract on the LC Subject Heads Concerning People (P&A) has sparked the movement to correct biased subject headings.
-In P&A, Berman listed 225 headings with proposed alterations, additions, or deletions and cross-references to "more accurately reflect the language used in addressing these topics, to rectify errors of bias, and to better guide librarians and readers to material of interest".
-Berman is well known for his "care packages," mailings containing clippings and other materials in support of changes to subject headings and against racism, sexism, homophobia, and governmental secrecy, among other areas for concern.
+Sanford Berman, former Head Cataloger of the Hennepin County Library in Minnetonka, Minnesota, has been a leading critic of headings in the Library of Congress Subject Headings (LCSH).
+Berman's 1971 publication Prejudices and Antipathies: A Tract on the LC Subject Heads Concerning People sparked a movement to correct allegedly-biased subject headings.
+Berman listed 225 headings with proposed alterations, additions, or deletions and cross-references to "more accurately reflect the language used in addressing these topics, to rectify errors of bias, and to better guide librarians and readers to material of interest".

-In "Three Decades Since Prejudices and Antipathies: A Study of Changes in the Library of Congress Subject Headings," Knowlton examines ways in which the Library of Congress Subject Headings (LCSH) has changed by compiling a table of changes described in P&A, followed by the current status of headings in question.
-Knowlton states that his intent for this table is to "show how many of Berman's proposed changes have been implemented" and "which areas of bias are still prevalent in LCSH."
-In the discussion of Knowlton's findings, it is revealed that of the 225 headings suggested for change by Berman, only 88 (39%) have been changed exactly or very closely to his suggestions (p.
-127).
-Another 54 (24%) of headings have been changed but only partially resolve Berman's objections, and "(which) may leave other objectionable wording intact or introduce a different shade of bias."
-80 (36%) headings were not changed at all according to Berman's suggestions.
+In 2005, Steven Knowlton examined ways in which the LCSH had changed, intending to "show how many of Berman's proposed changes have been implemented" and "which areas of bias are still prevalent in LCSH."
+His finding show that more than 60% of Berman's suggestions had been fully or partially made; 80 headings (36%) were not changed at all.

-Queer theory and cataloging
+Queer theory

-Building on Berman's critique of cataloging practices, queer theorists in library and information science such as Emily Drabinski, Amber Billey and K.R.
-Roberto have written about the implications of creating stable categorizations for gender identities.
-Utilizing queer theory in conjunction with library classification and cataloging requires perspectives that can present both ethically and politically sound viewpoints that support marginalized persons such as women, people of color, or members of the LGBTQ+ community.
-This work has resulted in the modification of RDA Rule 9.7, governing how gender is represented in record creation.
-At the ALA Midwinter meeting in January 2016, the controlled vocabulary for gender in RDA was abolished, allowing catalogers and libraries to describe a person's gender in whatever terms best represent that person.
+Building on Berman's critique of cataloging practices, queer theorists in library and information science have written about the implications of creating stable categorizations for gender identities.
+At the ALA Midwinter meeting in January 2016, RDA rule 9.7 was changed to remove the controlled vocabulary for gender, allowing catalogers and libraries to describe a person's gender in whatever terms best represent that person.